Fibromuscular dysplasia: Similar diseases

 In the visceral distribution, segmental arterial mediolysis may mimic FMD.
 In the visceral and cerebrovascular distribution, atherosclerosis must be considered.

 Children

-The differentiating presentations are suggestive of FMD being a unique syndrome in respect to the pediatric population.
-Experienced FMD clinicians warn against relying on the "string of beads" angiography for a diagnosis.It is suggested that FMD may be both under and over-diagnosed in children with stroke.
+The differentiating presentations are suggestive of FMD being a unique syndrome with respect to the pediatric population.
+Experienced FMD clinicians warn against relying on the "string of beads" angiography for a diagnosis.
+It is suggested that FMD may be both under- and over-diagnosed in children with stroke.

 Treatment

 There is no known cure for FMD.
 However, treatment focuses on relieving associated symptoms.
 Medical management is the most common form of treatment.
 The best approach to medically managing these patients is constantly being re-evaluated as more information is learned about the disease.

 Kidney treatment

 Blood pressure control is the primary concern when treating patients with renal FMD, as the ideal blood pressure target in patients with FMD is unknown.
 In cases of renal artery stenosis and indications for intervention, percutaneous balloon angioplasty may be recommended.
-Many studies have assessed the success rate of percutaneous transluminal angioplasty (PTA) in these cases, and have found relief of hypertensive symptoms.
+Many studies have assessed the success rate of percutaneous transluminal angioplasty (PTA) in these cases and have found relief of hypertensive symptoms.
 Duplex ultrasonography should be performed soon after this procedure to ensure adequate renal velocities.

 Stents have a restenosis rate of 10–20%, and may make surgical revascularization more difficult.
 Surgical revascularization may be necessary if aneurysms develop within the affected artery or if PTA does not resolve the issue.

 Ex vivo renal artery reconstruction is sometimes used for complex diseases where branches of the renal artery are affected.